rfabbri/vxd/README.txt

 But the Brown team may also want to push code directly to VXL, bypassing the bsold folder.
 VXD enters the picture only if pushing directly to VXL is less convenient.

-So the process of placing VNL-related code would be along three repository layers.
+So the process of placing VNL-related code, for instance, would be along three repository layers.

 1. VXL: core/vnl for stable vnl, and contrib/bbas/bnl for stable additions from Brown
 2. VXD: BRL/bbas/bnld for less stable additions from Brown, open sourced